Creating accessible Microsoft Word documents

 • Only underline text if it's a hyperlink

-• When using a text colour other than black, test the colour contrast to make sure it's easy to read (Microsoft recommends the free app Colour Contrast Analyser)
+• When using a text colour other than black, test the colour contrast by using a tool like WebAIM’s Colour Contrast Checker to make sure people can easily see and read it

 People and assistive technologies scan written content for headings.
 Headings provide context for people to decide if information is relevant to them or not.